 - Go to the Scoring > Course tab and click the Race you'll be uploading a map to.

 - Now, scroll down to the Course Setup area and click the + Course Map button.
+If you do not see this button, please conact your Regional Sales Manager to have the Race Day Premium services enabled for your event.

 - In the window that appears, click the Select File.
 Locate the KML/GPX file for the correct course on your computer, then click Open.